-A sense of well-being, bragging rights, better health, a good grade… all of these motivated grade-level leaders in the EMS COVID-19 Spring PE Olympics the last six weeks at Eastern Mennonite School.
+A sense of well-being, bragging rights, better health, a good grade… all of these motivated grade-level leaders in the EMS COVID-19 Spring PE Olympics the last six weeks at Eastern Mennonite School during the COVID-19 shut down.
 Each week, PE students grades six to 10 — as well as some faculty and staff — took part in the challenge as promoted by PE teachers Jennifer Young, Chad Seibert and Zach Sauder, who introduced the program with this video.

-“It’s been a fun way for us to connect with students and keep us all active,” says Jennifer Young.
-“Participation has been great, including among faculty and staff.”
+“It was a fun way for us to connect with students and it kept us all active,” said Jennifer Young.
+“Participation was great, including faculty and staff.”

 Each week, special guests demonstrated two fitness activities for the week’s challenge.
 Bonus interviews with area coaches, players and individuals associated with physical fitness and wellness were also part of the program.

 Week 1, April 20-24: knee push-ups and sit-ups.
-Zach Sauder interviews Justin King, high school principal, and Maria Archer, K-8 principal
+Zach Sauder interviewed Justin King, high school principal, and Maria Archer, K-8 principal.

 Week 2, April 27-May 1: walking, hiking and running challenge.
-Chad Seibert interviews Nora White, assistant women’s lacrosse coach at James Madison University.
+Chad Seibert interviewed Nora White, assistant women’s lacrosse coach at James Madison University.

 Week 3, May 4-8: push up shoulder taps and lunges challenge.
-The interviewfeatured, Jennifer Young interviewing Bethany Schultz ’18, volleyball player at Eastern Mennonite University, and Bryanna Stutzman ’18, soccer player at Lancaster Bible College.
+Jennifer Young interviewed Bethany Schultz ’18, volleyball player at Eastern Mennonite University, and Bryanna Stutzman ’18, soccer player at Lancaster Bible College.

 Week 4, May 11-15: soccer jumps and jumping jacks challenge.
-Zach Sauder interviews Ryan Eshleman-Robles, boys varsity soccer coach and Andrew Gascho, athletic director and girls varsity soccer coach
+Zach Sauder interviewed Ryan Eshleman-Robles ’09, boys varsity soccer coach and Andrew Gascho, athletic director and girls varsity soccer coach

-Week 5, May 18-22: ? challenge?.
-Chad Seibert interviews Mike Martin, owner/operator of Next Level Athletic Development center in Harrisonburg.
+Week 5, May 18-22: Chad Seibert interviewed Mike Martin, owner/operator of Next Level Athletic Development center in Harrisonburg.
 Martin talked about strength training, how to tailor things to be sport specific, the role diet plays, and how to gain weight for sports.
 He answers, “Is it good to be sore after a workout?”

 “Whether you’re trying to make your middle school or high school team, play sports in college or beyond or just someone who wants to stay active to maintain your own physical and emotional well being, this video has some great information for you!” encouraged teacher Jennifer Young.

-The two school activities: Regular Push-ups and Crunches.
+The two activities: regular push-ups and crunches.
 The instructions and advice: Push-ups should be done on your toes, making sure your arms bend down to 90 degrees each time.
 When doing crunches, make sure your shoulder blades come all the way off the floor (so ½ your back is up off the floor each time) and then all the way back down in between each crunch.

-Zach Sauder, PE teacher, interviews Tom Mitch, who was a four-year starting soccer player at Duke University winning the 1986 NCAA D1 National Championship.
+Zach Sauder, PE teacher, interviewed Tom Mitch, who was a four-year starting soccer player at Duke University, winning the 1986 NCAA DI National Championship.
 Tom currently serves as the Grassroots, Recreation and Challenge Coordinator for Shenandoah Valley United.
-He is husband to science teacher Sarah Mitch, and father to EMES students Annika and Luka.
+He is husband to science teacher Sarah Mitch, and father to EMES students.

-Jennifer Young interviews Cheryl Martin, yoga teacher, and Sarah Mathews, head women’s basketball coach at Bridgewater College.
+Jennifer Young interviewed Sarah Mathews, head women’s basketball coach at Bridgewater College.